-(a) A breeder should sell dogs with true representation of information and must not engage in misleading or untruthful statements in selling or advertising.
+(a) A breeder should advertise dogs with true representation and must not engage in misleading or untruthful statements in selling or advertising.
 Dogs on the foundation register, who do not have the necessary heritage/DNA of all of the required Lykos foundation breeds, must not be advertised as Lykos or Lykos Wolfalike dogs.

 (b) No breeder should sell puppies or adult dogs to any known retail or wholesale outlet.